Akland

 Akland is a village in Risør municipality in Agder county, Norway.
 The village is located at the southwestern end of the Søndeledfjorden.
-The village sits at the junction of the European route E18 highway, the Norwegian County Road 416, and the Norwegian County Road 418.
+It sits at the junction of the European route E18 highway, Norwegian County Road 416, and Norwegian County Road 418.
 The village of Moen lies about 2.5 km to the east and the village of Søndeled lies about 4.5 km to the north.